-The practice's uptake for the cervical screening programme was 100%, which was comparable with the local CCG average of 97% and the national average of 97%.
+The practice's uptake for the cervical screening programme was 94%, which was comparable with the local CCG average of 97% and the national average of 97%.

 There was a policy to offer telephone or written reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability.
 They ensured a female sample taker was available.
 There were failsafe systems to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer.
+The practice's uptake for females aged 50-70 screened for breast cancer in the last 36 months was 69%.
+This was comparable with the local CCG average of 68% and the national average of 72%.
+The practice's uptake for patients screened for bowel cancer in the last 30 months was 56%.
+This was comparable with the local CCG average of 56% and the national average of 58%.